Please note: Regulations are currently under review for the 2021-22 season and so those currently published are subject to change.

 RUL ii In the event that these regulations contradict the BUCS general regulations, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

-RUL iii In the event that these regulations contradict those of the RFL Laws of the Game, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+RUL iii In the event that these regulations contradict the RFL Laws of the Game, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 RUL 1 There shall be a Team Championships for Men.
 The programme shall include leagues and knockout competitions as per BUCS general regulations, Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’) and Appendix 10 (‘BUCS Promotion, Relegation and Knockout Information’).